Adobe Creative Cloud: Reception

 The change from perpetual licenses to a subscription model was met with significant criticism.
-Although Adobe's cloud-based model caused disagreement and uncertainty, and incited annoyance and conflict, a survey by CNET and Jefferies revealed that despite complaints most of its 1.4 million subscribers plan to renew.
+Although Adobe's cloud-based model caused disagreement and uncertainty, and incited annoyance and conflict, a survey by CNET and Jefferies in 2013 revealed that, despite complaints, most of its 1.4 million subscribers planned to renew.

-Criticism
+Subscription-based licensing in the cloud

-Shifting to a subscription-based licensing model, Adobe announced more frequent feature updates to its products and the eschewing of their traditional release cycles.
+Shifting to a subscription-based licensing model using cloud computing, Adobe announced more frequent feature updates to its products and the eschewing of their traditional release cycles.
 Customers must pay a monthly subscription fee.
-Consequently, if subscribers cancel or stop paying, they will lose access to the software as well as the ability to open work saved in proprietary file formats.
+Consequently, if subscribers cancel or stop paying, they will lose access to all or some of the software as well as the ability to open work saved in its proprietary file formats.
+Creative Cloud has been described as an example of enshittification.

 Although investors applauded the move, many customers reacted negatively.
 This shift has been met with mixed reviews by both corporations and independent designers, with many people expressing their displeasure on the web and through multiple Internet petitions.
 Among these was a Change.org petition which reached over 30,000 signatures within a few weeks of the announcement.

 Creative Cloud has been criticized for broken file syncing, one of its core features.
 In May 2013 Adobe announced that it was suspending the file-sync desktop preview "for the next couple of weeks".
 Reviewers of Creative Cloud were disappointed with the functionality of the cloud storage and were "far from convinced by Adobe's subscription model".
 Some users were concerned that they would be forced to upgrade their computer hardware when it is no longer supported by the current version of the Creative Cloud software.

 Some of their customers experienced a loss of trust in Adobe as a company and an attendant rise in anxiety.
 Despite significant customer criticism over Adobe's move to subscription-only pricing, the company announced that it would not sell perpetual licenses to its software alongside the subscriptions: "We understand this is a big change, but we are so focused on the vision we shared for Creative Cloud, and we plan to focus all our new innovation on the Creative Cloud".

 In May 2014 the service was interrupted for over a day due to a login outage leaving graphics professionals locked out of Creative Cloud.
 Adobe apologized for this global Creative Cloud failure.
 When initially asked whether customers would be compensated, the company's Customer Service responded: "We cannot offer compensation for the outage.
 I'm so sorry again for the frustration."
 Adobe later announced that it would review compensation on "a case by case basis".
 The outage was heavily criticized, as was Adobe's subscription-based licensing model in general.